pyeventsourcing/eventsourcing/README.md

 This example uses the library's ```publish()``` and ```subscribe()``` functions, but you could easily use your own publish-subscribe implementation.

-The library does support publishing a list of events, so that you can style your entities to have pending events: events that result from the operations (as above) but are not immedidately published by the operations but instead added to a list of pending events within the entity.
-The pending events can then be published altogether when e.g. a ```save()``` method is called.
-Such a list of events will be written to the database by the active record strategy in the same database transaction, so that either all events will be written, or none of them will be written.
-There currently isn't an entity class in the library with such a ```save()``` method.

 ### Step 2: Infrastructure